-Changes of use or redevelopment within the employment areas that would result in a loss of floorspace for economic development uses will be not be permitted unless:
+Changes of use or redevelopment within existing employment areas that would result in a loss of floorspace for economic development uses will not be permitted unless:

-- all alternative forms of economic development have been considered; - it can be clearly demonstrated that the land or building is not fit for purpose and is financially unviable; and - the proposal is accompanied by details of extensive marketing of the vacant site/building covering a period of not fewer than twelve months.
+- i. all appropriate alternative forms of economic development have been considered: - ii. it can be clearly demonstrated that the land or building is not fit for purpose and modernisation or redevelopment for employment uses would be financially unviable; and iii. the proposal is accompanied by details of marketing of the vacant site/building covering a period of not fewer than twelve months.